July 25, 2019

 Health Unit Raises Awareness about Bats and Rabies

 Approximately three percent of bats carry the rabies virus.
 The most common signs of rabies in bats are the inability to fly and resting in unusual places such as the ground or floor.
 It is important to remember many of the bats that get into our homes are healthy bats and are looking for a way out.

+- A bite, scratch, or saliva exposure into a wound or mucous membrane.
 If you are bitten by a bat or if saliva from a bat gets into your eyes, nose, mouth or a wound, wash the affected area thoroughly and get medical attention immediately.
-Should you find a bat in your home and are unsure if it has bitten a family member, contact your Health Care Provider and the Health Unit to determine if treatment is required.
-Prior to calling, check for fresh bites and scratches that may be a result of contact with the bat.
+If the bat is available, the Health Unit can arrange for it to be tested for rabies.

 Bat Proofing Your Home

 Bat proofing your house is necessary when the bats are entering the living space of your home.
 It is advisable to contact a pest management company or a wildlife conservation agency for assistance with bat-proofing your home.

 If you find a bat in your home and there was no human or animal contact, the bat can be released to the outdoors.
 Wear thick gloves when handling the bat to avoid being bitten.

 Rabies can also affect pets; to protect your pet from rabies it is important to vaccinate them.
 Rabies vaccination is mandatory in Ontario for domestic cats and dogs.
 The Health Unit, in Partnership with local Veterinarians and Municipalities, will be holding the annual Low-Cost Rabies Vaccination Clinics on September 18 and 25 .
 The cost is $20.00 per animal; please visit our website in August for more information about our Rabies Clinics times and locations.

 For more information about keeping bats out of your home please refer to the following information: